KlevertonOliveira/forumbase/README.md

 ---

 ## :medal_military: Features
-* Registration of new users through the Sign Up page;
-* Log into the application using both email provider (after Sign Up) or Google Provider;
-* Log Out;
-* Creation of new posts/questions and answers (user must be logged in);
-* Edit and delete posts and answers (available only for it's author);
-* Post search based on title;
-* Dark Mode (user can switch between light and dark mode in main menu);

----

 * Registro de novos usuários através da página de Sign Up (cadastro);
 * Log in (entrar como usuário) na aplicação utilizando provedor de e-mail (após o cadastro) ou através do provedor Google;
 * Log out (sair);